Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Population-based Inference using the resolved sources

 The $f_0$ and $\tau_c$ cases are more straightforward.
-For $f_0$, as already mentioned in~\cref{sec:f0_and_tc} we have adopted a power-law model, with a `knee' feature.
-We have chosen to keep the $\epsilon$ parameter of~\cref{eq:f0} constant, and use a broad uniform prior of the slope parameter $n \sim {\mathcal U}[-5,\, 5]$.
-Similar strategy is followed for the hyper-parameters of the $\tau_c$ distribution, where $C \sim {\mathcal U}[0,\, 10]$, $n \sim {\mathcal U}[0,\, 100]$, and $s \sim {\mathcal U}[0,\, 10]$.
-As in~\cref{sec:Mass_impact}, we use MCMC methods in order to map the posterior surface of the hyper parameters.
+As already mentioned in~\cref{sec:f0_and_tc}, we have adopted power-law models.
+We have chosen to use a broad uniform prior of the slope parameters $n_{f_0} \sim {\mathcal U}[-5,\, 5]$ and $n_{\tau_c} \sim {\mathcal U}[-10,\, 10]$.
+In order to avoid selection bias effects, we choose to fit the hyperparameters at regions where the hyperprior distributions are well characterized by our adopted models.
+For that reason, we restrict the fit for sources with main emission frequency between $2 < f_0 < 25~\mathrm{mHz}$.
+Finally, as in~\cref{sec:Mass_impact}, we use MCMC methods in order to map the posterior surface of the hyper parameters.

 The result is shown in \cref{fig:pdfs}, where the hyper-distribution models are plotted at best-fit hyper-parameters (dashed red lines).
 Together, we show the histograms of the complete population for comparison.
-For $\tau_c$ and $f_0$ the distributions recovered are very similar to the full population ones.
+For $\tau_c$ and $f_0$ the distributions recovered are accurately describing the population of the resolved sources (dark blue).
 There is a noticeable artifact on the left panel of~\cref{fig:pdfs}, which represents the $f_0$ distribution.
 The histogram that corresponds to the recovered sources subset is vanishing for $f_0 \gtrapprox 0.02~\mathrm{Hz}$.
 This is caused by the data generation procedure, where we need to select a given cadence for the simulation.
 In our case, in order to save computational resources, we have chosen $\Delta t = 15~\mathrm{s}$, which brings the Nyquist frequency down to $0.033~\mathrm{Hz}$.
 This means that sources with higher characteristic frequencies were inaccessible in the analysis.
-In contrast to $f_0$ and $\tau_c$, the chirp mass function is not fully recovered, due to selection effects that were discussed before.
+As in the case of $f_0$ and $\tau_c$, the chirp mass function is not fully recovered, due to selection effects that were discussed above in this section.
 The corner plot of the posteriors of the hype-parameters is shown in~\cref{fig:posteriors}.
+As expected, no correlations where found between $n_{\tau_c}$ and the rest of the parameters, since $\tau_c$ is a derived quantity.

 Considering the above results, we can conclude that given the assumptions about the mission (overall measurement duration and noise PSD levels), we can indeed probe some of the astrophysically interesting properties of the particular compact Galactic DWD population model.
 In our analysis here we focused only on the chirp mass, the main frequency and time of coalescence functions, but one could extend it in the overall shape of the Galaxy, as demonstrated in~\cite{adams2012} that we do not duplicate here.